cheery/pygame_tutorial/README.md

     mya = myclass("hello")
     myb = myclass("cat")

-    mya.useless()
+    mya.useless()           # "An useless hello"
-    myb.useless()
+    myb.useless()           # "An useless cat"

+    mya.nom = "chomp"

-    print myclass.nom
+    print myclass.nom       # "nom nom nom"
-    print mya.nom
+    print mya.nom           # "chomp"
-    print myb.nom
+    print myb.nom           # "nom nom nom

-This particular example shows a bit how the syntax goes.
-You'll see more examples later.
-Right now it's important to understand that classes are useful for grouping (encapsulating) things together.
-If you are wondering what that `(object)` is doing, I can tell you it's pointing out a class to inherit from.
-I won't explain inheritance now as I'm not using it this example.
-You can read it yourself from the python manual if you're interested.
-In the next part we'll be making our useless brute painting app into useful brute painting app.
+Comments point out what each line is printing, so you won't need to run the code yourself to find that out.
+The `myclass` is being instantiated by calling it.
+The instance gets the methods and variables inside that class.
+Methods are like functions except that their first argument `self` gets bounded to the instance they're part of.
+They get bundled prettily along the data they work on and get divided apart from the rest of the program.

+You might wonder what the `(object)` -piece is doing in the class declaration.
+It's an another class which this class is inheriting from.
+I don't explain it further as it's more complex subject and not really needed at the moment.
+Read it up from the python manual if it bothers you.
+Otherwise I won't mention of it again during this tutorial.

 ##From Useless to Useful
 I'm afraid other projects are going to catch my attention very soon so I have to write a shorter conclusion for this tutorial than what I anticipated.
 Lets make this editor useful fast and get something done before I move on.
 You might have been wondering how to make that useless brute useful.
 I'd say it's useless because you can't change a color or choose a file.
 Lets fix this fast one problem at a time.